What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 We are not saying every broken bone should be treated without surgery.
 A severely broken leg, an open fracture, a shattered bone, multiple breaks, a badly unstable fracture, a fracture-dislocation, or a fracture that disrupts the joint surface may require surgery.
 Some injuries are too unstable to hold safely in a cast.

 But that is not the same as a simple, stable, reducible fracture.
+That distinction matters.

 Too often, adult patients are quickly moved toward surgery, plates, screws, pins, rods, and medical hardware without a serious discussion about whether the fracture can be reduced, casted, protected, and monitored while the body heals naturally.